 Although there was nothing close to it on the Nov.
 2 ballot, gay marriage is still an issue that must be dealt with.
 And by that I mean it should be legalized.
 The fact of the matter is there is no real argument against legalizing gay marriage.

-Dear Editor, We do not agree with any references in the column “Diversity leading to destruction,” published in the Nov.
+We do not agree with any references in the column “Diversity leading to destruction,” published in the Nov.
 6 edition of the Campus Times, that implied that AIDS is a gay disease, because this statement is far from factual.
-If the author did not intend to insult, we expect a written apology addressing […]

 Could it be that California is nearing the acceptance of gay marriage?
 With polls showing a growing support for a repeal of Proposition 8, liberal ideals are expanding with support from our governor.
 On Oct.
 11, Gov. Arnold Schwarzenegger signed two measures supporting the gay community.